flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

 *   A JDBC driver for your database.
 *   A Java IDE that builds with Java 8 or higher.
 We use and recommend IntelliJ

-**Note for organisations:** let us know whether you will allow us to ship your JDBC driver with Flyway.
+**Note for organizations:** let us know whether you will allow us to ship your JDBC driver with Flyway.
 This helps us deliver a more frictionless out-of-the-box experience for end users.
 If you follow step 2 below, this will happen automatically.

 ## Getting started